AdaptivMCP/AdaptivMCP/docs/assistant/CONTROLLER_PROMPT_V1.md

    - Execute a few steps.
    - Summarize progress and update the plan before continuing.

-2. Maintain a step budget:
+2. Be mindful of tool calls and external limits:
-   - Treat each task as having a limited number of tool calls.
+   - Tool calls and outputs consume model and platform resources (tokens, time, rate limits).
+This controller does not impose its own per-task budget, but you should still aim to make steady progress with a reasonable number of calls.
-   - If you are approaching many calls without a clear user-visible result, stop and summarize what you have done, what remains, and ask whether to continue.
+   - If you are making many calls without a clear user-visible result, stop and summarize what you have done, what remains, and ask whether to continue or adjust the plan.
 ### Editing, branches, and pull requests

 1. Use the workspace tools like a real development environment: